Please note: Some of the content in the comic book might be deemed unsuitable for children and a younger audience

 This unique, inspiring and often gripping real-life comic story perfectly captures the experience of an unsung hero, who bravely endured the war, side by side with his regiment.
 Never giving up, despite all the horrors surrounding him.

 His son Phillip Livingstone, whose surname has a slightly different spelling to that of his father in a family tradition, put his father’s compelling story forward for the competition.
-He said:
+Speaking after the competition result was announced, he said:

 “I am thrilled that my dad’s story has been chosen by BFBS to be made into a comic book, he was such a strong man and I find his story very inspiring.